hsharghi/vapor-wallet/README.md

     </a>
 </p>

-### vapor-wallet - Easy to work with virtual wallet for Swift Vapor framework
+### VaporWallet - Easy to work with virtual wallet for Swift Vapor framework

 ## Usage guide